Anti-Japanese sentiment in Korea

 Anti-Japanese sentiment in Korean society has its roots in historic, cultural, and nationalistic sentiments.

-The first recorded anti-Japanese attitudes in Korea were effects of the Japanese pirate raids and the later 1592−98 Japanese invasions of Korea.
+The first recorded anti-Japanese attitudes in Korea were expressed in response to the Japanese pirate raids and the later 1592−98 Japanese invasions of Korea.
 Sentiments in contemporary society are largely attributed to the Japanese rule in Korea from 1910 to 1945.
 A survey in 2005 found that 89% of those South Koreans polled said that they "cannot trust Japan."
 More recently, according to a BBC World Service Poll conducted in 2013, 67% of South Koreans view Japan's influence negatively, and 21% express a positive view.
 This puts South Korea behind mainland China as the country with the second most negative feelings of Japan in the world.

 Historical origins

 Japanese invasions of Korea

-During this time, the invading Japanese dismembered more than 20,000 noses and ears from Koreans and brought them back to Japan to create nose tombs as war trophies.
+During that time, the invading Japanese dismembered more than 20,000 noses and ears from Koreans and brought them back to Japan to create nose tombs as war trophies.
 In addition after the war, Korean artisans including potters were kidnapped by Hideyoshi's order to cultivate Japan's arts and culture.
 The abducted Korean potters played important roles to be a major factor in establishing new types of pottery such as Satsuma, Arita, and Hagi ware.
-This would soon cause tension between the two countries; leaving the Koreans feeling that a part of their culture was stolen by Japan during this time.
+This would soon cause tension between the two countries, with Koreans feeling that a part of their culture was stolen by Japan during this time.